ibm-cloud-docs/vmwaresolutions/conref.md

 {: caption="Option for Sapphire Rapids bare metal servers" caption-side="bottom"}
 {: #simpletabtable-sapphire}

-Sapphire Rapids servers are not supported for BYOL users.
-{: important}
-{: #note-spr-rapids-byol}

 For **Cascade Lake** servers, choose from the following CPU models and supported RAM sizes:
 {: #cascade-para-intro}